hcort/vBulletinThreadUtils/README.md

 Config file sections:
 - [VBULLETIN]: the user used to log into vBulletin.
 Specify 'logname', 'password' and 'base_url' (in the format https://www.some_forum.com/forum/).
+Also some parameters to config how to store the threads:
+  - output_dir where to store everythin
+  - save_images download the images found in the thread to local storage
+  - http_server_root specifies the root of a local HTTP server so proper image src attributes can be generated in the HTML output.

 - [FILTERUSER]: in 'username' we specify the user we will use to filter the threads messages with vBulletinThreadParser
 - [OPERATIONMODE]: specifies what kind of parsing we will use.
 Each of these operation modes will